 Best Place for Entertaining Out-of-Towners

 Show clients the best that Kansas City’s culinary scene has to offer with a dinner at Chef Michael Smith’s eponymous fine dining restaurant.
-Smith’s list of awards, (which includes becoming the first KC chef to win a James Beard Award for Best Chef in the Midwest) is sure to impress food fans from anywhere in the country.
+Smith’s list of awards, (which includes becoming the first KC chef to win a James Beard Award for Best Chef in the Midwest, an honor he shares with Chef Debbie Gold) is sure to impress food fans from anywhere in the country.